neelaadityakumar/Awesome-Frontend-System-Design/Facebook-News-Feed.md

 ---

-### Specific Requirements
+### Functional Requirements

-- Non Functional requirements:
 - Feature must work on a wide range of devices.
 - Must be accessible for users with disabilities.

 ---